pinterest/querybook/docs_website/docs/integrations/add_event_logger.md

  - event_data (dict): json to provide addtional info about the action.

 ## Event Type
+We may add more event types in the future.
+Here are what have been supported right now:
+  - API: an api request
+  - VIEW:  a UI element gets viewed
+  - CLICK: a UI element gets clicked

 ## Configure Event Logger
 Update `EVENT_LOGGER_NAME` in the querybook config yaml file with the logger name you'd like to use.
 See below for the available loggers.